Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects: Light scalars interacting with matter

 We perform a full Markov-Chain Monte-Carlo (MCMC) analysis for different experiments.
 The parameter $\epsilon_\Lambda$ quantifies the contribution of the disformal interaction and depends on the orbital frequency of the body.
 Our prior is a flat prior with $\beta^2 \in [0,1]$ and $\Lambda^{-1} \in [0,n_b^{-1}]$ where $n_b$ is the orbital period of the system.
 We use an affine-invariant MCMC sampler for the minimisation of our likelihoods via the implementation of the open-source package $\text{Polychord}$~\cite{Handley:2015fda}.
+Based on ref.~\cite{Skilling:2006gxv}, the $\text{Polychord}$ estimates the evidence.
+One begins by drawing $400$ live points uniformly from the prior.
+After some iterations, the point with the lowest likelihood is replaced by a new live point drawn uniformly from the prior with the constraint.
+The convergence is reached when the new evidence $Z_{live}$ is some small fraction of the original one.
+The standard fraction of the $\text{Polychord}$ is $\epsilon < 1\%$.

 The geodetic modification effect includes the conformal and the disformal couplings in two different parts, while the FD modification includes the conformal and the disformal contributions as a multiplicative factor.
 The FD experiments constrain the ratio $\beta/\Lambda$ directly.
 In order to find a lower bound on $\Lambda$, we combine the FD results with the strong bound from the Cassini experiment taken as a Gaussian prior \cite{Bertotti:2003rm}.
 The bound reads